Last updated in January 2021. Happy New Year!

 I’ve used both types myself on long-term rides in all conditions, from a free pair of shopping panniers for a rainy spring ride through England to heavy-duty canvas bags across the Middle East and Africa to roll-top waterproof panniers and canvas bags together in Mongolia.
 Analysing which of these systems is ‘best’ is not something I feel the need to spend any more time discussing, because all of them can be made to work.

-The truth is that most long-term riders use roll-top waterproof panniers – in particular, the Ortlieb-branded ones mentioned below – because everyone else does.
+The truth is that most long-term riders use roll-top waterproof panniers – in particular, the Ortlieb ones mentioned above – because everyone else does.
 It’s a conformity thing.
 Non-conformists might prefer the tramp-like image engendered by dusty canvas.
 If you can’t decide, flip a coin.

-Well, I don’t know about you, but I’m just about burned out from discussing the minutiae of bags with hooks attached to them.
-Time to grab whatever’s lying around and hit the road, no?
+Well, I don’t know about you, but I’m pretty burned out from discussing the minutiae of bags with hooks on them.
+Time to grab whatever’s lying around and hit the road!